This year I intend to participate (successfully) in NaNoWriMo; i.e., I intend to write a 50,000 word novel during the month of November.

 I deserve to be dropkicked!

-Our Lord of the Dance will come!
+Our Lord of the Dance will come!the lords rest

 Time to eat, time to eat!
 Come and get it, time to eat!